How Warren Buffett Views Global Supply Chains With Investments

 Break it down mechanically.
 Consider a modern piece of hardware.
 The silicon is fabricated in Taiwan, the optics are engineered in Germany, the raw battery materials are extracted in South America, final assembly occurs in Vietnam, and the distribution logistics span North America.
 This isn’t just trade; it’s an intensely synchronized flow of working capital.
 It requires suppliers, freight forwarders, and distributors to lock capital into inventory at different stages.

 The pursuit of maximum capital efficiency over the last thirty years drove companies to adopt just-in-time (JIT) manufacturing.
 It optimized balance sheets by minimizing holding costs.
 But the math doesn’t lie: when you optimize strictly for efficiency, you sacrifice resilience.
 While hyper-specialization lowers consumer prices, it dramatically tightens the variance tolerance of the system.
 A localized disruption now cascades mathematically through the entire global network.
-Here is where the consensus gets it wrong: everyone loves a company with low inventory days because it boosts short-term ROIC.
+Everyone loves a company with low inventory days because it boosts short-term ROIC.
 Buffett, however, prefers companies that carry the strategic buffer.
 He optimizes for survival, not the next quarter.

 Why Supply Chains Matter to Investors